Kinver

 Kinver is a large village in the District of South Staffordshire in Staffordshire, England.
 It is in the far south-west of the county, at the end of the narrow finger of land surrounded by the counties of Shropshire, Worcestershire and the West Midlands.
 The nearest towns are Stourbridge, West Midlands, Kidderminster in Worcestershire and Bridgnorth, Shropshire.
 The Staffordshire and Worcestershire Canal passes through, running close to the course of the meandering River Stour.
 According to the 2011 census Kinver ward had a population of 7,225.

 The village today

 The village has three schools: Foley Infant Academy, Brindley Heath Academy and Kinver High School, now part of the Invictus Multi Academy Trust.
-During normal times, the Infant school rings the home time bell 20 minutes before the junior or high schools.
-This is to allow the parents collecting children from both sites to cover the three-quarters of a mile journey.

-During lockdown and as the return to school is phased-in, times are staggered and year groups arrive and leave at different times to reduce the number of people at the gates at any one time.

 Kinver Edge, which incorporates the former Kingsford Country Park in Worcestershire, comprises approximately 600 acres of land owned by the National Trust and open to the public.
 The Staffordshire and Worcestershire Canal which runs through the parish is popular with boaters, particularly in the summer months.

 The village has a number of events throughout the year, including open gardens, beer festivals at various venues and concerts at the Community Centre and St. Peter's Church.